andrebask/thesis/06 - intro.md

 ```

 Java 8 brings to developers another interesting feature from functional programming: Streams, that is, lazy evaluation.
-Streams are a new abstraction that allows to process data in a declarative way.
-You can create a Stream from any Collection by invoking the `stream()` method on it.
-A Stream provides an interface to a sequenced set of values of a specific element type.
-However, streams don’t actually store elements; they are computed on demand.
-They consume from a data-providing source such as collections, arrays, or I/O resources and support common operations, such as filter, map, reduce, find, match, sorted.
-Furthermore, many stream operations return a stream themselves.
-This allows operations to be chained to form a larger pipeline, enabling also certain optimisations.
+Streams are a new abstraction that allows to process data in a declarative way:

 ```
 	System.out.println(